sarahciston/codingcare/_drafts/lavenderhaze.md

 Marked by both the ‘weaponization of consumer technology’ and the consumerization of weapons technologies’, the history of techno-military-industrial entanglements is longstanding—from IBM’s Dehomag punchcard tabulator (1933) and ARPANET (1966), to DARPA’s development of CALO (Siri) (2003), and Palantir’s LLM war project manager (2023).
 With the spotlight now on systems like Ukraine’s MetaConstellation (2022) and Israel’s Lavender (2023), and with tech workers reconsidering their own role in AI warfare, how will these accelerations impact the technologies of users outside of war zones?
 Ultimately, what responsibilities do users have in choosing AI tools, when their development also leads to deadly outcomes at massive scale?

+we've always outsourced decision making > it's a question of scale and how scale creates alienation and abstraction from those decisions

 Decision-Support Systems Turn